CXDezign/cups-docker/README.md

     --restart unless-stopped \
     -p 631:631 \
     --device /dev/bus/usb \
-    -e CUPSADMIN=batman \
+    -e CUPSADMIN=admin \
-    -e CUPSPASSWORD=batcave_password \
+    -e CUPSPASSWORD=password \
-    -e TZ="America/Gotham" \
+    -e TZ="Europe/Warsaw" \
-    -v <persistent-config-folder>:/etc/cups \
+    -v /etc/cups:/etc/cups \
     anujdatar/cups
 ```
-> Note: :P make sure you use valid TZ string, this is just a joke.
-Also changing the default username and password is highly recommended.

 ### Parameters and defaults
-- `port` -> default cups network port `631:631`.
+- `port` Default cups network port `631:631`.
 Change not recommended unless you know what you're doing
-- `device` -> used to give docker access to USB printer.
+- `device` -> Used to give docker access to USB printer.
 Default passes the whole USB bus `/dev/bus/usb`, in case you change the USB port on your device later. change to specific USB port if it will always be fixed, for eg. `/dev/bus/usb/001/005`.

 #### Optional parameters
 - `name` -> whatever you want to call your docker image. using `cups` in the example above.